 Why protein can keep you healthier, fitter and happier.

-We’ve known for a few years now that protein is not just for bodybuilders.
-Along with the explosion in veganism over the last few years, the protein trend is also unstoppable because of its role as an important source of the nutrients you require to stay in tip-top health.
-We’re here to tell you why protein is so beneficial for your health and how to incorporate more plant-based proteins into your diet – great for your tastebuds, better for your health and kinder to the planet, too.
+Simply put; our body needs protein to stay healthy and work the way it should.
+The protein trend is simply unstoppable because of its role as an important source of the nutrients you require to stay in tip-top health.
+We’re here to tell you why protein is so beneficial for your health and how to incorporate healthier, sustainable, plant-based proteins into your diet – great for your tastebuds, better for your health and kinder to the planet, too.

 What is protein?

-Although most of us believe protein is the body’s ‘building blocks’, used for growing muscle or helping to repair it after a long session lifting weights at the gym, it actually does way more.
+Whilst protein is the body’s ‘building blocks’, used for maintaining muscle or helping to repair it after a session at the gym, it actually does way more.
 In fact, it’s essential for life and supplies the 20 different amino acids needed for the growth and maintenance of our cells and tissues.
 Think of amino acids as important chemical messengers: attached to one another in long chains, the sequence in which the different amino acids are arranged helps determine the role of that particular protein for all your essential body functions.

 What foods are high in protein?

 Protein can be found in both plant and animal-based foods, but until fairly recently, western culture associated protein with meat, fish and dairy products.
 However, plant-based proteins are not just for vegans or vegetarians!
 Replacing some (or all) animal protein in the diet with plant-based protein options can provide awesome health benefits.

 Here are seven reasons we love plant protein:

 - The huge variety of nutrients: plants contain high levels of minerals, vitamins, antioxidants and other phytochemicals, which act as antioxidants and are crucial for preventing oxidative stress to our cells and DNA.